 Essential oils may also be used topically or ingested.
-As a rule when working with animals, LESS is MORE, as sense of smell is highly developed in many animals due to their instinctual nature.
+As a rule, when working with animals, LESS is MORE, as sense of smell is highly developed in many animals due to their instinctual nature.
 For example, a human has 5-6 million olfactory receptors while the dog as 220 million.

 Domestic and wild animals will naturally seek out plants that bring their bodies into a state of balance.
 Rubbing against a pine tree picking up the oils from the bark will help soothe sore muscles and joints.
 Burying their nose deep into an herb or flower, inhaling the aroma of the entire plant can help the animal keep calm.
 Or eating a plant and allowing the properties of the plant to be absorbed will assist with overcoming digestive upset.

 Whether working with humans or animals be sure that the essential oils used are therapeutic grade.
 Therapeutic grade oils are pure.
 They are grown, harvested and packaged with minimal harm to the plant.
 These plants are wild crafted, meaning the soil has never been exposed to chemicals and wind patterns are studied to see that nothing harmful can blow onto the soil.
-The plants are distilled with a low heat, low steam and low pressure process to maintain the integrity and therapeutic benefits of the plant.
+The plants are distilled with a low heat, low steam and low-pressure process to maintain the integrity and therapeutic benefits of the plant.

 Synthetic oils are mostly made from petrochemicals, try to duplicate the smell of a certain plant and are created for a specific purpose, such as perfume.
 Fragrance grade oils used in perfumes do not assist with healing and can actually cause more harm than good because of their ingredients.
 Inexpensive oils are most likely not therapeutic quality.

+Caution should be exercised with cats when using essential oils with a high phenol content.
+Cats do not have some of the liver enzymes needed to help metabolize the phenol constituents of certain oils.
+Melaleuca oil (Tea Tree) should never be used on birds.
+Melaleuca can cause an adverse reaction in birds which may result in death.
 In maintaining the health and well-being of our animal companions just remember the LESS is MORE rule.
 When in doubt consult your veterinarian or a holistic animal practitioner who is experienced with the use of essential oils.

 (2013).
 Healing touch for animals level 3 workbook (6th ed.).
 Highlands Ranch, CO: Komitor Healing Method, Inc.

-Karen Thomas, R.N. is a Healing Touch for Animals (HTA) Practitioner in the Florida Keys.
+Karen Thomas, R.N., is a Healing Touch for Animals (HTA) Practitioner in the Florida Keys.
 Healing Touch for Animals is a holistic approach influencing the health and well-being of animals through energy and intention.
-HTA techniques restore harmony and balance to the energy system while providing physical, emotional, mental and instinctual stability, thus supporting the body to self heal.
+HTA techniques restore harmony and balance to the energy system while providing physical, emotional, mental and instinctual stability, thus supporting the body to self-heal.
 This work can be done in person or distantly.
 Karen can be contacted through her website www.pawsitivetouch.org

 Paradise Pets Magazine